themetaschemer/malt/README.md

 Finally, the directory `malt/malted` contains all the machine learning specific code developed in *The Little Learner*.

+# Using Rackunit
+If you're going to be writing unit tests, `check-=` and `check-equal?` will not work as expected with numbers and tensors.
+Instead of these, use `check-dual-equal?` which will check scalars and tensors for equality within a tolerance (currently fixed at 0.0001).

 # Running the examples

 The examples described in the later chapters of *The Little Learner*, `iris` and `morse`, are located in the